Koldam Dam

 The Koldam Hydropower Station, commonly known as Koldam, is an embankment dam on the Sutlej River upstream of the Dehar Power House.
-It is 18 km from Bilaspur off the Chandigarh-Manali Highway (NH-21) near Barmana, Himachal Pradesh, India.
+It is situated in Salaper, between two districts Bilaspur and Mandi, 18 km from Bilaspur off the Chandigarh-Manali Highway (NH-21) near Barmana, Himachal Pradesh, India.
 The main purpose of the dam is hydroelectric power generation and it will support an 800 MW power station.
 The dam was constructed by NTPC Limited (erstwhile National Thermal Power Corporation Limited).

 Koldam project was first conceived in mid‐sixties and investigations on various possible sites had been in progress since 1966.
 Based on investigation carried out until 1975, a project report was prepared which envisaged construction of rockfill dam having an installed capacity of 600 MW.
 The work of investigation and studies was taken by HPSEB in October, 1984.
 The project capacity was revised to 800 MW, but work did not start for lack of funds.
 Subsequently, Koldam Hydro Project was taken over by NTPC in 2000 and Project Report was revised with a 167m high rock fill dam and Surface Power House located at toe of the dam with installed capacity of 4X200 MW.